 For a web app to be “progressive”, the browser must implement these three things:

-- Register a Service Worker: Service Worker is a powerful API that help developer build site to work offline or help speed up by obstructing the network requests to deliver cached responses.
+Service Worker is a powerful API that helps developer build site to work offline or help speed up by obstructing the network requests to deliver cached responses.
 Service Workers are currently supported by Chrome and Firefox.
 Safari does not support Service Worker code though.

-- Run on HTTPS: This is mandatory for Progressive Web Apps to prevent third party attacks.
+This is mandatory for Progressive Web Apps to prevent third-party attacks.

-- Create App Manifest file: JSON file where developer can specify attributes like name of the app, display (full screen, browser), orientation (portrait or landscape) etc. to display the app to outside world.
+JSON file where a developer can specify attributes like name of the app, display (full screen, browser), orientation (portrait or landscape) etc. to display the app to the outside world.

 Will Progressive Web App gain popularity and be the king in this mobile age?